jgstew/jgstew.github.io/_posts/2017-09-27-My-BigFix-Wishlist.md

 The mac needs some love, especially in inspectors.

 - Profiles
- - This is critical for modern MacOS managment.
+ - This is critical for modern MacOS management.
 - XML
  - Other OSes have this, this is a big omission.
 - OSQuery